 The society has played a pivotal role in caring for the thousands of Milwaukee-area domestic animals who annually devolve from pets into abandoned, stray, or surrendered animals.
 During the 1920s and 1930s the society operated a voluntary animal shelter on Milwaukee’s south side.
 In 1939, moreover, the WHS intensified its participation in local animal control when it agreed to run the Milwaukee County pound—the agency responsible for the rounding up and rehoming or other disposal of all stray domestic animals.
 With public support from the sale of dog (and later cat) licenses, the society built and maintained a large shelter on North Humboldt Boulevard.
-Over a half-century later and amidst public complaints about high rates of stray euthanization, the society moved to terminate its pound contract.
-When in the late 1990s the inter-governmental Milwaukee Area Domestic Animal Control Commission (MADACC) opened as the county’s new pound, the WHS’s shelter became no-kill and dependent on private funding.
+Over a half-century later and amid public complaints about high rates of stray euthanization, the society moved to terminate its pound contract.
+When in the late 1990s the inter-governmental Milwaukee Area Domestic Animal Control Commission (MADACC) opened as the county’s new pound, the WHS’s shelter ceased euthanasia of animals for reasons of space or time and became dependent on private funding.

 Other longstanding missions of the society have centered on legislative advocacy for animals and humane education, especially targeted toward children.
 Already in the 1880s the society fostered Bands of Mercy, youth groups committed to kindness toward “all harmless living creatures”; in 1993 the society introduced People & Animals Learning (PAL), an empathy and anti-violence program in which youths train shelter dogs.
 With the establishment of its nationally acclaimed Wildlife Rehabilitation Center in the late twentieth century, the society embraced the protection of wild animals as another core mission.